younestouati/peerjs-server/README.md

 [![Build Status](https://travis-ci.org/peers/peerjs-server.png?branch=master)](https://travis-ci.org/peers/peerjs-server)

+# Purpose of this fork
+The sole purpose of this fork is to ensure that the peer server doesn't choke on heartbeat messages sent from the client.
+Heartbeats need to be sent in order to keep the websocket connection live on Heroku.
+Otherwise Heroku will terminate the connection after 55 seconds of inactivity.

 # PeerServer: A server for PeerJS #

 PeerServer helps broker connections between PeerJS clients.
 Data is not proxied through the server.